clarkipeng/EventDetectionPDF/README.md

 Please refer to [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) for additional details.

 ## Installation Guide
-On a Linux machine with at least 1 CUDA enabled GPU available and `anaconda` or `miniconda` installed, run the following commands to download the required packages.
+On a computer with `pip` installed, run the following commands to download the required packages.

 ```
 git clone https://github.com/clark/.git